rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   while if they are to review all, they will be toiling at the impossible,
 >   since the particulars are infinite and indefinite. [^SextusEmpiricus]

+Hume:

+>   Locke divides all arguments into demonstrative and probable.
+On this view,
+>   we must say that it is only probable that all men must die or that the sun
+>   will rise tomorrow, because neither of these can be demonstrated.
+But to
+>   conform our language more to common use, we ought to divide arguments into
+>   demonstrations, proofs, and probabilities---by 'proofs' meaning
+>   arguments from experience that leave no room for doubt or
+>   opposition. [^Hume1902p46]

 -   Hume and the problem of induction [^Hume2007pX]
     -   Uniformity of nature
     -   Humeanism